-About the Retroist - Retroist
+About - The Retroist

 I have always been a big fan of nostalgia.
 From an early age, I liked reading about and collecting things from the past.
 The Retroist is the digital expression of my appreciation for all of those things.

 My posts tend to jump around by decade.
-While I really enjoy stuff from the Seventies and Eighties, I enjoy occasionally taking a stroll in the deeper and more recent past.
+While I really enjoy stuff from the Seventies, Eighties and Nineties, I enjoy occasionally taking a stroll in the deeper and more recent past.

 The Retroist Podcast

-Over a decade ago, a friend of mine who I had run a Disney blog with, suggested that I start a podcast.
+Over a decade ago, a friend of mine, who I had run a Disney blog with, suggested that I start a podcast.
 I took his suggestion and began recording the Retroist Podcast.
 It started out kind of slow the first few episodes, but by Episode 5 it started to take off.
-Now it has had millions of downloads and I can’t believe I ever hesitated.
+Now it has had millions of downloads, and I can’t believe I ever hesitated.

 My output recently has become more erratic due to other factors in my life.
 This does not mean that I do not still make podcasts.
 I have recorded many shows that I have not released and odds are, I will release many of them in the years to come.